A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Introduction

-In this paper, we propose to extend the models \MCH \ and \NMNCH \ to the case of $L$ phases.
-From the modeling viewpoint, this amounts to add the influence of surface tensions $\sigma_{ij}$ and phase mobilities $\nu_{ij}$.
-To this end, we adapt the work of \cite{bretin2018multiphase} done for the Allen-Cahn system to the Cahn-Hilliard system.
-In particular, we propose to give an analysis the two following phase field models:
+In this paper, we extend the \MCH ~and \NMNCH ~models to the case of $L$ phases.
+From the modeling viewpoint, this amounts to integrating in the model the influence of surface tensions $\sigma_{ij}$ and phase mobilities $\nu_{ij}$.
+To this end, we adapt to the Cahn-Hilliard system the work of \cite{bretin2018multiphase} done for the Allen-Cahn system.
+In particular, we propose to analyze the two following phase field models, where in both cases $\lambda$ is the Lagrangian multiplier which encodes the partition constraint $\sum_{k=1}^L u_k = 1$: